Professor Vegard Iversen

-- Banerjee, Prasenjit, Vegard Iversen, Sandip Mitra, Antonio Nicolo and Kunal Sen (2018): ‘Politicians and their Promises in an Uncertain World: Evidence from a lab-in-the field experiment in India’ (soon under review).
+- Banerjee, Prasenjit, Vegard Iversen, Sandip Mitra, Antonio Nicolo and Kunal Sen (2019): Politicians, Promises and Citizen Welfare: Evidence from a Lab-in-the-Field Experiment in India (under review).

 - Iversen, Vegard, Anirudh Krishna and Kunal Sen (2017): ‘Rags to Riches’?
 Intergenerational Occupational Mobility in India’, Economic and Political Weekly, 52(44): 107-114.